Skip to main content

 These let you preview and adjust your content for each screen size.
 Click between them as you work to see how your content looks for each view.

-Responsive controls cascade from desktop to mobile/tablet viewports.
+Responsive controls cascade from Desktop to Tablet to Mobile.

 Also note: